ipld/ipld/schema/representations.md

 ```json
 12
 ```

+Note how kinded unions don't introduce any kind of wrapping map in the serialized form at all;
+contrast this with each of the other union representation strategies, all of which use at least one layer of map in their representation.

 Note that the syntax used in the type declaration is different for kinded unions versus other union representations!